MichMourra/FariasLab/README.md

     ```
     **Output**

-    - [CoTranslate](https://github.com/MichMourra/FariasLab/tree/main/Discovery/CoTranslate) : This folder contains the folders with the reviewed input files, the text file with each cotranslational site found it by the program and a durectory for each protein within graphics of ech cotranslational site.
+    - [CoTranslate](https://github.com/MichMourra/FariasLab/tree/main/Discovery/CoTranslate) :file_folder: : This folder contains the folders with the reviewed input files, the text file with each cotranslational site found it by the program and a durectory for each protein within graphics of ech cotranslational site.